cubic-js/cubic/README.md

 <br>

 ## Endpoint components
-To respond to requests, blitz-js-core looks for endpoint components in the **/api** folder in the current working directory.
+To respond to requests, cubic-core looks for endpoint components in the **/api** folder in the current working directory.
 These components are automatically routed based on folder and file names.